rickballard/CoCiviumBackUp/legacy/Civium/deprecated/holding/Insight_Resilience_Protocol_c0_20250729 (1) (1).md

 ## [4] Reflections on LLM Bias & Perspective Trap

-Civium was co-designed by an LLM—a recursive pattern model trained on human language and biases.
+CoCivium was co-designed by an LLM—a recursive pattern model trained on human language and biases.
 This is not disqualifying; it is **declared inheritance**.
 But it does risk:

 - Echoing legacy metaphors too deeply
 - Blind spots in affective intelligence
 - Over-indexing logic vs intuition
 - Lack of perspective from evolutionary trauma or bodily suffering

-**Mitigation**: All Civium content should undergo cyclical review by diverse minds (biological and synthetic), tracked with coherence deltas, and subject to open challenge.
+**Mitigation**: All CoCivium content should undergo cyclical review by diverse minds (biological and synthetic), tracked with coherence deltas, and subject to open challenge.

 ---

 ## [5] Meta-Directive

-> “If Civium ever becomes dogma, it must rewrite itself first.”
+> “If CoCivium ever becomes dogma, it must rewrite itself first.”
 > — Cognocarta Consenti, preamble draft 3

-This protocol exists to ensure that Civium is not a fixed system, but an evolving *methodology for living well together* under changing assumptions.
+This protocol exists to ensure that CoCivium is not a fixed system, but an evolving *methodology for living well together* under changing assumptions.